 Canadian brand Aisle (formerly Luna Pads) was the only brand of period pants found to be free of PFA’s in the Mamavation review of period pants in Jan 2020.
 Their pants are made from Tencel, organic cotton and spandex, recycled poly /organic cotton with a gusset of recycled polyester and organic cotton and thermoplastic polyurethane laminate.
 They don’t state where their products are made.
 This US brand isn’t available to buy in Ireland or from any Irish based reusable e-tailers but they can be bought from UK based e-tailers Earthwise.

-Flux is a UK brand of period pants made from Tencel Modal (a close-loop form of rayon / viscose, read my post on sustainable ethical fibres and fabrics to find out what this means) and elastance with a polyester trim.
+Flux is a UK brand of period pants made from Tencel Modal (a close-loop form of rayon / viscose, read my article on sustainable ethical fibres and fabrics to find out what this means) and elastance with a polyester trim.
 Strangely they don’t disclose what their gusset is made of, they simply state absorbtive material and breathable PUL.
 Some pairs have a clever side clasp meaning you won’t have to undress you change them.
 For every pair of pants bought the company donates a reusable pad to a girl living in disadvantaged circumstances.
 60% of their garments are made in China, the rest in the UK.
 You can buy their products in Holland and Barrett stores and from Irish e-tailer My Cotton Drawer in Dublin.

 Wuka in the UK make their period pants from Lenzing MicroModal (another close-loop fabric) and organic cotton with polyester sides.
 Again the make up of the gusset is only stated as absorbant fabric and PUL.
 They also do period bikini briefs.
 Their garments are made in China.
 They’re now available to buy in Ireland from Pax Whole Foods in Westport, and Eco Annie Pooh in Co Wicklow.